 These downstream expenses contribute to the higher default rates.
 Higher default rates mean fewer options, and higher interest rates.
 Higher interest rates mean the biggest payments.
 Your clinic may offer payment plans through a finance company, but these typically come with the highest interest rate.

 Credit cards can be used for payment, but often have high interest rates and may require a limit increase.
-Click here for more information about increasing credit card limits.
+Click here for more information about borrowing money for medical procedures.
 Home equity loans usually have the lowest tax-favored interest rates, but require equity in your home and a lengthy application process.
 Whatever your payment plan vehicle, make sure you investigate the next three steps in lowering your total payments.

 Leveraging Tubal Ligation Reversal Success